skovy/skovy.dev/content/blog/controlling-components-rendered-element-with-as-prop/index.md

 ```

 Anything that is common, for example the `variant` prop which controls the
-actual visual appearance, can be added to the `ButtonSharedProps` interface.
+visual appearance, can be added to the `ButtonSharedProps` interface.

-Now, `Button` can render andy visual appearance, render any valid semantic
+Now, `Button` can render any visual appearance, and render any valid semantic
-element, and only allow props valid for that specific element.
+element, while only allowing props valid for that specific element.

 ## Conclusion